 Choose your Holiday Park carefully

-Check if your Holiday Park is a member of the local “watch” scheme.
+Check if the Holiday Park is a member of the local “watch” scheme.
 Parks that tend to, have fewer instances of theft and damage.

 Does the Holiday Park have security staff monitoring the caravans regularly?
 Is there an on-site alarm system and do they have CCTV?

-Does your park work with you to reduce the risk of theft and vandalism?
-Is there property marking available and are your home contents entered on a property register locally?
+Does the park work to reduce the risk of theft and vandalism?
+Is their property marking available and are your home contents entered on a property register locally?
 Property marking is a great scheme because it assists the police in bringing prosecutions and returning stolen property to its rightful owner.

 At the end of the season do you empty your Holiday Home of valuable possessions?
 We know it can be a lot of hassle but the fact of the matter is that if valuable aren’t there, they can’t be stolen!